ZertoPublic/Z4K/docs/DisasterRecovery.md

 	Where,</br>
 	[checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.

--	To stop the test run, run the command:
+-	To stop the failover test, run the command:

 	``` shell
 	kubectl zrt stop-test [vpg-name]
 	```

-#### Performing a Failover
+#### Performing a Failover Live

+Use the Failover operation following a disaster to recover protected virtual machines to the recovery site.

 -	To failover, run the command: